A thousand matches and counting: How Abramovich's Chelsea takeover changed football forever | Goal.com

 Essien had been on United's radar since he was 17 but they never got a deal over the line for the Ghana international, who ultimately joined Chelsea for £24.4m.

-"When I came to Chelsea, I had Man United after me as well, but only Chelsea could afford me in the end," Essien told Goal.
+"When I came to Chelsea, I had Man Utd after me as well, but only Chelsea could afford me in the end," Essien told Goal.

 Yet some English sides benefitted from Abramovich's willingness to splash the cash.
 West Ham, for example, were facing financial ruin following their relegation from the Premier League in 2003, so they were thrilled when Chelsea swooped for two of their best young players.